4TUResearchData/djehuty/README.md

 #### Tricks when building using WINE

 While no support can be provided for this, the following notes may help.
-Alledgedly, using Python 3.8.6 works well.
+Allegedly, using Python 3.8.6 works well.
 Activating the virtual environment works best from a `cmd.exe`, which can be started using:
 ```bash
 wine cmd